 Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of or in a manner related to the institution's educational purposes, including residence halls; and any building or property that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes.

 Note: Statistics for university student housing facilities are recorded and included in both the all on-campus category and the on-campus residential only category.
+The Law School has no residences.

 Non-Campus Building or Property